 “Calendar management is the single most important thing, especially as you get busy and have more responsibilities,” the CEO of JPMorgan Asset Management tells CNBC.

 “You have to be maniacally focused on owning your calendar, on having the lists of what you need from other people and what other people need from you.
 What are the short-term issues that need to be dealt with?
 What are the long-term issues that cannot be put off?

 “Unless you can stay on top of that religiously, it will end up owning you, and that’s not a way to go about staying organized and being on top of things.”

 Don’t make your calendar any more complicated then it has to be.
 Keep it as simple as possible so that you don’t get confused or frustrated.
 Your calendar should help reduce stress, not add to it.

 101. Schedule regular check-ins.

-Finally, schedule regular check-ins with yourself throughout 2023 to see how effective your calendar is.
+Finally, schedule regular check-ins with yourself to see how effective your calendar is.
 You can do this whenever you want, like every quarter or year.
 You want to make sure that you’ve been productive and successful in meeting your deliverable.
 If not, you need to reassess your calendar management and go in a different route.